homemadearcade/zero/todo/2_FEATURESTODO.md

 LAYERS
   Layer textures need to be created when a game is created.
 FOR SURE.
 Because I think thats why it was out of sync?
 I at least want to remove that from being a possibility

-RELATIONS
-  Send To Game Overlay Effect
-  Better Shorthand for relations